 - Roll the pastry up tightly from the side closest to you,ending with the seam side down.
 Trim off any untidy ends with a sharp knife.

 - Using a sharp knife, cut the roll into 12 pieces.
 Use a chopping motion with your knife as opposed to a sawing motion or you'll ruin the shape of your puff pastry cinnamon rolls.

 - Next, lay them out on a parchment lined baking tree, leaving ample room between them to allow for them to spread out.
 Pop the whole tray into the fridge and chill for at least 15 minutes.

 - Bake for 20-23 minutes, resisting the urge to peek until the cinnamon rolls are near the end of their baking time.

-	- While the cinnamon rolls are baking, let's make the glaze.
-All you need to do is to whisk together the powdered sugar,

-	vanilla and almond milk.
+- While your puff pastry cinnamon rolls are baking, let's make the glaze.
+All you need to do is to whisk together the powdered sugar, vanilla and almond milk.

 - When the cinnamon rolls are done baking, let them cool off for at least 10 minutes.
-If you put the glaze on too soon,

-	it will soak into the rolls making them soggy.
+If you put the glaze on too soon, it will soak into the rolls making them soggy.

 - Finally, drizzle the glaze over the top and sprinkle with the remaining pecans.
 Enjoy!

 Frequently Asked Questions About This Recipe

 Assuming there's any left...you can store your cinnamon rolls in an air-tight container in the fridge for up to 3 days.
 They can also be cooled and then frozen for up to a month.

 Absolutely!
 Once the pastry is rolled into a log, do not cut the individual cinnamon rolls.
 Simply wrap the cinnamon roll log in cling film.
 It will stay fresh in the freezer for up to two months.
 When you're ready to make your cinnamon rolls, let the log defrost in the fridge before cutting it into individual cinnamon rolls and baking.
 Add your glaze at the end.